vpnry/ai-translation/prompt_Sinhala_English.md

 9. Never skip, merge, or modify any XML tags or line IDs.

 # Specific Instruction
 Your translation will be used in a printed book.
-The XML chunks provided below are in Sinhala and belong to the *Kaṅkhāvitaraṇī-aṭṭhakathā *, a commentary on the Vinaya.
+The XML chunks provided below are in Sinhala and belong to a Buddhist commentary.
 Translate them into English following the format and guidelines above: